 Data centers provide reliability since they offer the necessary power, cooling, and physical security for your servers.
 Colocation allows businesses to outsource their server infrastructure and focus on their core competencies.
 Virtual cloud services are often delivered from colocation centers.

 Colocation data centers also relieve businesses of storage space for their servers.
-The provider can add more capacity as needed, which improves scalability for a business.
+The provider can add more capacity as needed, which improves the scalability of a business.
 Lastly, business costs are reduced because the customer does not have to build and maintain its own data center facility.

 Storing and maintaining servers can get very expensive since they require enough energy, cool temperatures, and the right conditions for optimal performance.
 However, outsourcing server hosting can reduce costs for a business.